- Toddington Anstees Overview

 - Percy Charles Anstee (b 1873, baptised in Sundon, Bedford, died an infant);

-- Harold Edward Anstee (b 1877, baptised in Sundon, Bedford, became a solicitor.
-Married Evelyn Marjory Jones in Hampstead, London in 1929 where he died on 11 January 1939.
+- Harold Edward Anstee (b 1877, baptised in Sundon, Bedford, living at Tithe Farm with his parents in the 1901 Census where he was an ‘articled clerk’.
+He was a solicitor by the 1911 Census, still living at The Tythe.
+In 1918 he attended his brother Arthur‘s funeral in Putney in 1918.
+He married Evelyn Marjory Jones in Hampstead, London in 1929, where he died on 11 January 1939.
 They did not appear to have children)

 Further Details on the Toddington Anstees